 The Solid Waste Division also offers special pick-ups of bulky items (various furniture, large amounts of trees, etc.) and white goods (refrigerators, washers, dryers, etc.).
 The charges for this service may vary depending on the weight and amount of items.
 These are done on a call-in basis generally on Mondays, and the charge is added to your water bill.
 These should be scheduled before Thursday in order for Monday pick up.

-Each spring, thanks to funding from a Household Hazardous Waste grant through the Kentucky Division of Waste Management and the assistance of partner agencies including AES Environmental, LLC, Republic Services, GPSP-Recycle Now, Liberty Tire, McCracken County, McCracken County Sheriff’s Department, McCracken County DES/EM, Paducah Power System, and Paducah Water, the City of Paducah offers a cleanup day for Paducah and McCracken County residents.
-The event, commonly referred to as “dump day”, is an opportunity to dispose of various types of solid waste and household hazardous waste.
+Each spring typically in April, thanks to funding from a Household Hazardous Waste grant through the Kentucky Division of Waste Management and the assistance of partner agencies including Clean Earth, Inc., Republic Services, Liberty Tire, McCracken County, McCracken County Sheriff’s Department, McCracken County DES/EM, Paducah Power System and Shred-it, the City of Paducah offers a cleanup day for Paducah and McCracken County residents.
+Spring Clean Up Day, commonly referred to as “dump day”, is an opportunity to dispose of various types of solid waste and household hazardous waste.
 All residents must bring proper identification (driver’s license) to verify residency.
 This is a free event, rain or shine.
-Items that will be accepted at Spring Clean Up Day include household trash, white goods, tires, household hazardous waste, ammunition, expired or no longer needed prescription medications, and recyclables.
+Items that will be accepted at Spring Clean Up Day include household trash, white goods, tires, household hazardous waste, ammunition, expired or no longer needed prescription medications, e-scrap, and recyclables.
 No medical waste or commercial waste will be accepted.
 The event is held at the Republic Services Transfer Station on Burnett Street and on the adjacent parking lot of the Paducah Public Works facility.
-To maintain the traffic flow, drivers need to enter the CWI facility located at 829 Burnett Street either from North 10th or Burnett Streets.
+To maintain the traffic flow, drivers need to enter the Republic facility located at 829 Burnett Street from North 10th Street off Park Avenue.
 Traffic will not be allowed to enter from North 8th or 9th Streets.
 For 2017, Spring Clean Up Day will be Saturday, April 22 from 7 a.m. until 2 p.m.